drewbarontini/gificiency/README.md

 - Add your GIFs
 - Start becoming more gificient

-If you want to become even more gificient, look at the **Alfred** and **Hazel** workflows that I use to prevent myself from ever having to manually upload my GIFs via FTP.
+If you want to become even more gificient, look at the **Alfred** and **Hazel** workflows below that I use to prevent myself from ever having to manually upload my GIFs via FTP.

 ## Filter

 By default, the filter functionality will populate with all of the categories you have specified in the filename.
 I use the convention `category-descriptor.gif`, so `angry-batman.gif`, for example.
-If you want to change the hyphen (`-`) delimiter, change the `Gificiency` instantation call in `index.php`:
+If you want to change the hyphen (`-`) delimiter, change the `Gificiency` instantiation call in `index.php`:

 ```javascript
 $(function() {